atarashansky/self-assembling-manifold/README.md

  - Resets the plot to the original SAM object (removes subclustering), unselects all cells, removes markers.

 Enter (keyboard):
  - If cells are selected, pressing Enter will identify marker genes for those cells.
-The bottom slider can be used to scroll through and display the ranked list of marker genes.
+The ranked gene slider can be used to scroll through and display the ranked list of marker genes.

 Left/Right arrows (keyboard):
  - Can be used to scroll through the ranked gene slider.